How to report issues - 3ds Max

 If you created some non-standard material (maybe using a plugin?) - show us your material setup.

 If there is slow rendering, problems with pre-rendering stage, etc. - show us the "stats" panel of the Corona VFB.

 Attach any other screenshots that you think may help us identify the problem.
 The more, the better.

 - Host your problematic scene using our uploader and let us know what's the file name.

 We accept files up to 10GB (using the Dropbox option).
 Be sure to notify us about the uploaded file, and let us know what is the file name.

 - If possible, send a video showing the issue.

 Videos are priceless when it comes to reporting bugs, and if we are able to reproduce a bug on our end, then there is a big chance that we will fix it.
-Recording a video can be a time-consuming task though, so we can understand it if you simply do not want to do it.
+Recording a video can be a time-consuming task though, so we can understand it if you simply do not have time for this, or do not want to do it.
 A good freeware application for screen recording is OBS Studio.

 - Use points (1...2...3...) and short, easy to understand sentences.